-Carly Swift, BA’96, and her sister, Mandy, founded Just Pop In! in 2003.
+Carly Swift, BA’96, and Mandy Swift, BS’97, founded Just Pop In! in 2003.
 The gourmet popcorn company has since expanded to include a storefront at the Indianapolis International Airport and a café north of downtown Indianapolis.

 In 2014, the idea for Pigasus Pictures—an Indiana-based film production company—was born.
 Zachary Spicer, BA’06, and John Robert Armstrong, BA’02, MFA’07, premiered their first feature film, The Good Catholic, in 2017.
 The movie was shot entirely in Bloomington, Ind., with a crew made up of mostly IU alumni.
 “What started as just a strategy for one film, really became a mission for a company.
 Our vision is to engage communities, to create jobs, to retain talent, and to inspire the next generation of filmmakers right here in Indiana,” Spicer says.